johnbillion/extended-cpts/CONTRIBUTING.md

 ### Prerequisites

 * [Composer](https://getcomposer.org/)
+* [Docker Desktop](https://www.docker.com/desktop) to run the tests

 ### Setup

-1. Install the PHP dependencies:
+Install the PHP dependencies:

 	composer install

-2. Check the MySQL database credentials in the `tests/.env` file and amend them if necessary.

 ## Running the Tests

+The test suite includes integration tests which run in a Docker container.
+Ensure Docker Desktop is running, then start the containers with:

+	composer test:start

-To run the whole test suite which includes PHPUnit and linting:
+To run the whole test suite which includes integration tests, linting, and static analysis:

 	composer test

-To run just the PHPUnit tests:
+To run tests individually, run one of:

+	composer test:integration
+	composer test:phpcs
-	composer test:ut
+	composer test:phpstan

-To run just the code sniffer:
+To stop the Docker containers:

-	composer test:cs
+	composer test:stop